olincollege/genetic-programming/README.md

 - `mutation_rate`: 0.1
 - `champion_survival_percentage`: 0.1

-Our initial research showed that the crossover rate generally should be high, about 80% – 90% and the mutation rate should generally be very low, about 0.5% – 1% [4].
-So, instead of having the theses parameter sweep from 0 to 1 we sweeped in a more reasonable range of 0.6 to 1.0 for the cross over rate and 0 to 0.005 for the mutation rate.
+Note: We had set a rather high mutation rate of 0.1 (10%) for much of the development as well as for the parameter sweep.
+However, later research showed that mutation rate should be around 0.5% to 1% [4].
+Rather that re-sweeping with 1% as the default, we chose just to sweep mutation rates from 0 to 10%.

-The values that were swept are:
+For other parameters, values generally centered around the default value were chosen to swept.
+These values are:

 - `population_size`: 20, 40, 60, 80, 100
 - `generations`: 10, 30, 50, 70